zce/velite/readme.md

 ## Introduction

-"Velite" comes from the English word "elite".

-> "Velite" itself is the code name for Napoleon's elite army.

-This is a tool that can turn Markdown, YAML, JSON, or other files into an app's data layer based on a schema.
+Velite is a tool for building typesafe content layers for applications, turn Markdown, YAML, JSON, or other files into app's data layer with Zod schema.

 Inspired by [Contentlayer](https://contentlayer.dev), based on [Zod](https://zod.dev) and [Unified](https://unifiedjs.com), and powered by [ESBuild](https://esbuild.github.io).